evergreen-ci/evergreen/docs/decisions/2023-07-10_essential_tasks.md

 ## Decision Outcome

-The behavior was changed so that all tasks automatically selected to run for GitHub PR patches must be in a finished state before the version is in a finished state.
+The behavior was changed so that all tasks automatically selected to run for GitHub PR patches must be in a finished state before the version can be marked successful.
 This still allows users to manually schedule more (optional) tasks on top of the auto-selected ones, while ensuring that the essential ones need to finish for the GitHub status to show successful.
 This is encoded in each task.